Answers to our most commonly asked questions

 How can I make payments?

 Cash, Check, Credit (Visa or MasterCard only) or HSA card.
-We accept payment at each clinic in person or over the phone.
-We also offer payments to be made on our website.
-See the Pay your Bill link on the home page.
+You will receive a statement in the mail.
+You can send it in with your credit card information or with a check.
+We also accept payment at each clinic in person or over the phone.

 What is the difference between a Rx and a referral?